Katlego-Sekoele/BBD_Vac_Week_2023/server/src/camera/README.md

     "dimension": [width, height]
 }
 ```
+# Note

-NOTE: If a player has been eliminated, their cone coordinates will be $[-1, -1]$
+- If a player has been eliminated, their cone coordinates will be $[-1, -1]$
+- In the case of more/less than 4 players, the json will also be adjusted accordingly.